 In May, Eric will lead us through a down-to-earth and practical, yet informed and wisdom-oriented, series of 3 lectures designed to help us lay-educators understand what we’re doing so that we can do it better.

-Session 1, Monday, May 6, 5pm Pacific: What is education?
+- Session 1, What is education?
 We will examine the nature and purpose of education.
 What does it mean to be educated?
 Why is it necessary for human beings, not just for the modern world but for all time and in all cultures?
 Is education part of God’s design in Creation or is it only part of a fallen world?
 How do our answers to these questions shape our philosophy of education, and in what ways does our philosophy of education depend upon a proper view of human nature?